-Saturday, 14 March 2015
+Saturday, March 14, 2015

 Calcutta, towards the end of the 19th century.
-Charu lives in a wealthy mansion, but her husband, Bhupati, is never there for her since he is constantly busy with publishing a newspaper, "The Snetinel".
+Charu lives in a wealthy mansion, but her husband, Bhupati, is never there for her since he is constantly busy with publishing a newspaper, "The Sentinel".
 In order for her not to be lonely all the time, he invites Charu's lazy brother Umapada to be his finance manager, and Bhupati's own brother, Amal, is called to keep her company.
 Amal, a sensitive writer, sparks Charu's talent in writing, and her text is published in a newspaper.
 However, she falls in love with him.
 When it is found out that Umapada fled the mansion with unpaid bills, Amal decides to leave the house as well, feeling Charu has feeling for him.
 Charu is devastated, and Bhupati finds out she loved Amal all the time.
 However, he returns home and they reconcile.